Curious about living on the Silver Coast of Portugal? Take a look at where to live, how much it costs, and get some top expat tips.

 Here, you’re very close to Lisbon, but you can feel that this area is different.
 It’s not as noisy and crowded, and the natural surroundings are simply breathtaking.

-When put together, the regions of Leiria and the Oeste are home to around 600,000 inhabitants, with half of it living on the Silver Coast.
-The estimative is that around 6% of this population is made of foreigners.
+When put together, the regions of Leiria and the Oeste are home to around 600,000 inhabitants, half of which live on the Silver Coast.
+The estimate is that around 6% of this population is made of foreigners.

 It was hard to choose only a few, but here are the best places to live in the Leiria district: